Blissymbols

 Blissymbols or Blissymbolics is a constructed language conceived as an ideographic writing system called Semantography consisting of several hundred basic symbols, each representing a concept, which can be composed together to generate new symbols that represent new concepts.

 Blissymbols differ from most of the world's major writing systems in that the characters do not correspond at all to the sounds of any spoken language.

-Blissymbols was published by Charles K. Bliss in 1949 and found use in the education of people with communication difficulties.
+Semantography was published by Charles K. Bliss in 1949 and found use in the education of people with communication difficulties.

 History

-Blissymbols was invented by Charles K. Bliss (1897–1985), born Karl Kasiel Blitz in the Austro-Hungarian city of Czernowitz (at present the Ukrainian city of Chernivtsi), which had a mixture of different nationalities that "hated each other, mainly because they spoke and thought in different languages."
+Semantography was invented by Charles K. Bliss (1897–1985), born Karl Kasiel Blitz to a Jewish family in Chernivtsi (then Czernowitz, Austria-Hungary), which had a mixture of different nationalities that "hated each other, mainly because they spoke and thought in different languages."

-Bliss graduated as a chemical engineer at the Vienna University of Technology, and joined an electronics company as a research chemist.

-After the annexation of Austria into Nazi Germany in 1938, Bliss, a Jew, was sent to the concentration camps of Dachau and Buchenwald.
-His German wife Claire managed to get him released, and they finally became exiles in Shanghai, where Bliss had a cousin.
+Bliss graduated as a chemical engineer at the Vienna University of Technology, and joined an electronics company.
+After the Nazi annexation of Austria in 1938, Bliss was sent to concentration camps but his German wife Claire managed to get him released, and they finally became exiles in Shanghai, where Bliss had a cousin.

-Bliss devised Blissymbols while a refugee at the Shanghai Ghetto and Sydney, from 1942 to 1949.
+Bliss devised the symbols while a refugee at the Shanghai Ghetto and Sydney, from 1942 to 1949.
 He wanted to create an easy-to-learn international auxiliary language to allow communication between different linguistic communities.
 He was inspired by Chinese characters, with which he became familiar at Shanghai.

-Bliss's system was explained in his work Semantography (1949, 2nd ed.
+Bliss published his system in Semantography (1949, exp.
+2nd ed.
 1965, 3rd ed.
 1978.)